FIRST-Tech-Challenge/FtcRobotController/README.md

 * Removes I2C Device (Synchronous) config type (deprecated since 2018)

 ### Enhancements
-* Uncaught exceptions in OpModes no longer require a Restart Robot
+* Uncaught exceptions in OpModes no longer require a Restart org.firstinspires.ftc.teamcode.Robot
   * A blue screen popping up with a stacktrace is not an SDK error; this replaces the red text in the telemetry area.
-  * Since the very first SDK release, OpMode crashes have put the robot into "EMERGENCY STOP" state, only showing the first line of the exception, and requiring the user to press "Restart Robot" to continue
+  * Since the very first SDK release, OpMode crashes have put the robot into "EMERGENCY STOP" state, only showing the first line of the exception, and requiring the user to press "Restart org.firstinspires.ftc.teamcode.Robot" to continue
   * Exceptions during an OpMode now open a popup window with the same color scheme as the log viewer, containing 15 lines of the exception stacktrace to allow easily tracing down the offending line without needing to connect to view logs over ADB or scroll through large amounts of logs in the log viewer.
   * The exception text in the popup window is both zoomable and scrollable just like a webpage.
-  * Pressing the "OK" button in the popup window will return to the main screen of the Driver Station and allow an OpMode to be run again immediately, without the need to perform a "Restart Robot"
+  * Pressing the "OK" button in the popup window will return to the main screen of the Driver Station and allow an OpMode to be run again immediately, without the need to perform a "Restart org.firstinspires.ftc.teamcode.Robot"
 * Adds new Java sample to demonstrate using a hardware class to abstract robot actuators, and share them across multiple OpModes.
   * Sample OpMode is [ConceptExternalHardwareClass.java](FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/ConceptExternalHardwareClass.java)
   * Abstracted hardware class is [RobotHardware.java](FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/RobotHardware.java)